gaultierlecaillon/client/README.md

 - You can login via the API
 - You can start a game from the client UI
 - You can guess the number of the game
-- You can see the list of your games

 <!-- Getting Started -->